-You don't have to do anything with aerial roots if you don't want to - you can simply leave them be!
-But if you're not a fan of the 'growing-out-of-the-pot' look there are a few options for what you can do with the roots.
+You don't have to do anything with aerial roots if you don't want to, but if you're not a fan of the 'growing-out-of-the-pot' look there are a few options for what you can do with the roots.

 If possible to do so, you can put them into the soil and they'll continue to act like 'normal' roots, taking up water and nutrients through the ground.
 If they're at more of an unwieldy stage, you can instead prune them off to help clean up the appearance of your plant.
 This won't harm the plant as long as you're gentle - use sterilized shears and try to cut as close to the stem as possible.

-Alternatively, if you don't want to remove the full root, you can choose to just trim them down a little instead to help neaten up the appearance of your plant - in a similar way to how you might trim overgrowth on a shrub.
+Alternatively, if you don't want to remove the full root, you can choose to just trim them down a little to help neaten up the appearance of your plant - in a similar way to how you might trim overgrowth on a shrub.
 However, make sure to never cut the aerial roots off an orchid.
 Orchids are true epiphytes, meaning they rely on these roots in order to survive.
-It's even theorized that they may be able to assist in the process of photosynthesis, so make sure to leave them be.
+It's even theorized that they may be able to assist in the process of photosynthesis.

 Different types of aerial roots

 For some plants, aerial roots only tend to develop if they're in need of something.
 For instance, some Ficus and Kalanchoe plants will grow aerial roots if they're in search of extra water, as these roots can take up moisture from the air (although it should be noted that they are less effective at absorbing moisture in this way than when they are taking it from the soil).

 If you notice any other potential signs of underwatering then it may be necessary to adjust your watering schedule.
 They may also be stretching out in an attempt to find extra light.
 Sometimes it just happens, though, so if your plant seems to be in good health otherwise then don't worry about the aerial roots.